b1337xyz/chooser.sh/README.md

 ```
 Usage: bash chooser.sh [choices...]

-# Use k and j to go up and down
+# Use k and j or the arrow keys to go up and down
+# Press Tab to mark multiple choices
 # Press Enter to choose

 bash choorser.sh $(ls -a)